 2.7.1.
 Clean Game Accounts

-The High School Esports League defines a "clean game account" as an account that has not received any form of long/short-term game suspension or ban in the past 365 days and is clear of vulgar or inappropriate content.
+The High School Esports League defines a "clean game account" as an account that has not received any form of long-term game suspension/ban in the past 365 days, is not currently serving a short-term suspension, and is clear of vulgar or inappropriate content.

-Long-term suspensions or bans can include, but are not limited to:
+Long-term suspensions can include, but are not limited to: Suspensions/bans lasting 31 days or longer, or permanent game accounts suspensions/bans for any reason.

-Players are required to notify their team administrator if they receive any length of suspension or ban.
-Team Administrators are required to notify HSEL Administrators of their student’s suspension or ban.
-Failure to comply on either part may result in disciplinary action against the player or team.
+Players are required to notify their Organization's administrator if they receive any length of suspension or ban.
+The Organization's Administrator is then required to notify HSEL of their student’s account status.

-During an official match, if a player’s account receives any form of game ban, the match will immediately conclude, and the opposing player/roster will be awarded the win.
+If a player’s account receives any form of game suspension or ban during an official HSEL match, the match will immediately conclude and the opposing participant will be awarded a win.

 2.7.2.
 Game Connections

-If a player’s display name does not match what is shown on their roster, please reach out to an HSEL Administrator through the Support Live Chat service for assistance while the game is still being played.
+If a player’s display name does not match what is shown on their roster, immediately suspend play, inform the other team of the discrepancy, and reach out to an HSEL Administrator through the Support Live Chat service for assistance.
+Support can be reached by using the support widget in the lower right of our website.
 Name discrepancy reports will not be accepted after a match has been completed.

 In certain cases, players with mismatching names may be permitted to correct their Game Connection name after an HSEL staff member has verified that both names in question are tied to the same game account, using a unique account identifier (such as Steam ID, Epic ID, Riot Sign-On ID).
 These identifiers must be directly accessible to HSEL staff; email screenshots are insufficient.

-All game connections associated with a user at any point during a competition or event are subject to rule 2.7.1, the clean account rule.
+All game connections associated with a user at any point during a competition are subject to rule 2.7.1, the clean account rule.

 2.7.2.1.
 Game Account Ownership

-Game accounts used in official tournaments must belong to the student participating using that game connection.
-At no point in time may players share accounts with each other or use an account of another person, regardless of if they are in the tournament or not.
+Game accounts used in official competitions must belong to the student participating using that game connection.
+At no point in time may players share accounts with each other or use an account of another person, regardless of if they are in the competition or not.

 2.7.2.2 School-Purchased Game Accounts